+- Online community is low-hanging fruit.
 Start by building a community for new employees, online is definitely recommended and real-life physical communities are also great if budget and location constraints allow.
 But definitely create an online platform for social engagement and get all new employees to participate, potentially, even before joining.
-Pre-Onboarding – the period between the day of offer and the day of joining is a huge untapped opportunity for most companies.
+Pre-Onboarding – the period between the day of the offer and the day of joining is a huge untapped opportunity for most companies.

+- Give it an informal and fun branding.
 You don’t have to necessarily label it as a learning community.
 Start with engagement activities such as quizzes, contests, video contests and team achievements.
 You will be surprised to see how quickly the community starts to take shape – comments, likes, discussions start flowing in and the network effect kick in once critical mass is achieved.
 If you launch and don’t see adoption, then seed the community and assign a community manager to identify and persist with likely early adopters – past interns, local employees and internal enthusiasts.
 If you get 10% of the participants to start posting or sharing, start engaging the others by sending out daily digests with highlights of the community engagement.
 Persist with informal engagement contests/activities as it will keep the momentum going.

+- Start from the start.
 Once the community is engaged, start with posting questions that would be extremely relevant to the new hire group.
 Questions could be about the company’s roadmap/vision, new hire benefits, career progression or new trends/technologies.
 You will be pleasantly surprised how the community will latch on to these.
 The key is to initially post topics that are current and relevant, and that are likely to spark debates and discussions.

+- Identify and encourage early adopters; create healthy peer pressure.
 Early adopters are vital to the success of such initiatives.
 Therefore, the organization would do well to identify them quickly and encourage them.
-Rewarding the early adopters for legitimate contributions, can jump start the initiative and generate healthy momentum, not to forget the much needed peer pressure.
+Rewarding the early adopters for legitimate contributions, can jump-start the initiative and generate healthy momentum, not to forget the much-needed peer pressure.

-Organize local meet ups and allow the community to interact face to face, to further boost engagement.
+- Go offline to make it sticky.
+Organize local meetups and allow the community to interact face to face, to further boost engagement.
 This is optional, and organizations can manage without this, but if done, it would make the community more sticky and drive engagement to a different level.

+- Sustain until it self sustains.
 Virality and the network effect takes a while.
-The objective is to engage the community actively for a few weeks and more, till the community becomes self sustaining.
-Many MindTickle customers have used the Mindtickle platform for managing the communication and engagement with new hires for the entire first year.
+The objective is to engage the community activities for a few weeks and more, till the community becomes self-sustaining.
+Many Mindtickle customers have used the Mindtickle platform for managing the communication and engagement with new hires for the entire first year.
 This involvement is key.

-The leverage of informal learning into mainstream learning and development is still evolving.
-While there is recognition of its critical importance; frameworks and structures around informal learning are still being discussed, debated and tested.
+Leveraging informal learning into mainstream learning and development is still evolving.
+While there is recognition of its critical importance; frameworks and structures around informal learning are still being discussed, debated, and tested.
 Questions abound.
 Should it focus on the process or the outcomes?
 How to keep it informal in a formal manner?